johnny-morrice/teoma-jmorrice/content/appeal-to-monads.md

 ## Conclusion.  *Therefore, X is good.*

 Even if monads are good, your thing is not a monad.
 Perhaps it is superficially *like* some type of monad.
-But it does not follow that it will be good; it does not follow that it would be good for the same reason that the monad was good (if it ever was).
+But it does not follow that it will be good; it does not follow that it would be good for the same reason that the monad was good.

 ## A counter example.